-The Office of Fair Practices (OFP) has the overall responsibility of assuring DHCD's MBE program is compliant with Federal, State, and local laws, regulations, policies and procedures.
-OFP monitors contracts for compliance and ensures that good faith efforts are being demonstrated to achieve or exceed the MBE goals identified by contractors. .
+The Office of Fair Practices (OFP) has the overall responsibility of assuring the Department of Housing and Community Development's (DHCD) Minority Business Enterprise (MBE) program is compliant with Federal, State, and local laws, regulations, policies and procedures.
+OFP monitors contracts for compliance and ensures that Good Faith Efforts (GFE) are being demonstrated to achieve or exceed Maryland's 29% MBE goal on applicable DHCD funded projects.